Chih-Che-Fang/MyBookStore2/docs/design.md

 ## Class Discription
 - **frontend_server:** frontend server that process and dispatch client's request
-- **catalog_server:** catalog server that host book information and is able to serve update, query_by_item, query_by_topic request from frontend and order server
+- **catalog_server:** catalog server that host book information and can serve update, query_by_item, query_by_topic request from frontend and order server
 - **order_server:** order server that process frontend server's buy request
 - **SystemMonitor:** A class used to store and calculate the latency/average response time of HTTP requests.
-- **Client:** A class used to perform multiple HTTP request to frontend server
+- **Client:** A class used to perform multiple HTTP requests to the frontend server
 - **Book:** A class used to store all book's detailed information like cost, title, topic, ...etc
 - **Logger:** A class used to output log to files

-## Operation Discription:
+## Operation Description:
 - The **front end server** supports three operations:
 **search(topic)**: Allows the user to specify a topic and returns all entries belonging to that category (a title and an item number are displayed for each match).
 **lookup(item_number)**: Allows an item number to be specified and returns details such as number of items in stock and cost